heykathl/heykathl/README.md

-- 👋 Hi, I’m @heykathl but people usually call me Kathleen
+- 👋 Hi, I’m @heykathl but people usually call me Kathleen.
-- 👀 I’m interested in
+- 👀 I enjoy travelling, reading and am a massive foodie!
 - 🌱 I’m currently learning Ruby and Javascript
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me ...
+- 📫 How to reach me...

 <!---
 heykathl/heykathl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.